jimmielovell/ruts/README.md

 #### Core Strategies

 - **Cache-Aside Reads**: On a read operation (`get`, `get_all`), the store first checks the hot cache.
-If the data is present (a cache hit), it is returned immediately.
-If not (a cache miss), the store queries the cold store, and if the data is found, it "warms" the hot cache by populating it with the data before returning it.
-This ensures subsequent reads are fast.
+If the data is present, it is returned immediately.
+If not, the store queries the cold store, and if the data is found, it "warms" the hot cache by populating it with the data before returning it if during `insert`/`update` `LayeredWriteStrategy::WriteThrough`(default) was the strategy used.

 - **Write-Through (Default)**: By default, write operations (`insert`, `update`) are written to both the hot and cold stores simultaneously.
 This guarantees